 - Not feeling as close as you used to

 - Unexpected events that impacted on the relationship

 What benefits can you expect?

 No two relationships are the same.
 Relationships counselling enables you to think about how you want your relationship to be and what you want from it.
-It can help make sense of why things have changed, and understand each other's perspective.
-Couples counselling encourages relationships to develop.
-It's not a quick fix but it enables couples to get to the bottom of things and go forward.
+It can help make sense of why things have changed, and to understand each other's perspective.
+Relationship counselling encourages relationships to grow and develop.
+It's not a quick fix but it enables people to get to the bottom of things and go forward.
 At the end of counselling you may find that you see things differently, understand each other better and that you can talk things through in a more productive way.
 It can also help, if you decide to separate, to do so more smoothly and effectively.